chaudron/ovs_perf/README.md

 | **100000**      | 1190426      | 2            | 0         | 1013476      | 3            | 0         | 1086957      | 6            | 0         | 1127822      | 12           | 0         | 1078686      | 17           | 0         | 1053638      | 22           | 0         | 977819       | 30           | 0         |

-To run the PVP zero packet loss test you should include the ```--run-pvp-zero-loss-test``` option, and probably add the ```--skip-pvp-test``` option to NOT run the traditional PVP test.
+To run the PVP zero packet loss test you must include the ```--run-pvp-zero-loss-test``` option, and probably add the ```--skip-pvp-test``` option to NOT run the traditional PVP test.